 What is Private LTE?

 Simply put, a Private Long-Term Evolution (LTE) network is a scaled-down version of a public cellular network.
-By utilizing dedicated radio equipment on shared, licensed or unlicensed spectrum (e.g CBRS radio networks in the USA), enterprises are able to build and manage their own on-premises private network to deploy IoT devices.
+By utilizing dedicated radio equipment on shared, licensed or unlicensed spectrum (e.g. CBRS radio networks in the USA), enterprises are able to build and manage their own on-premises private network to deploy IoT devices.

 However this is not the only option: Private LTE can also be deployed in conjunction with the Public LTE network.
-In this case, a Private LTE core is installed on the enterprise premises or in the cloud and uses the public radio network infrastructure.
+In this case, a private network core is installed on the enterprise premises or in the cloud and uses the public radio network infrastructure.
 Alternatively, in a “Private Mobile Networking” scenario, the enterprise could have control of the network core to roam on and off the public network.

 Private LTE networks as a stepping stone to 5G